DasLab/MAPseeker/README.md

 `src/matlab/ `

 Include this in your MATLAB path.
-And if you don't already have the RDATkit scripts installed, it's bundled with map_seeker, so you just need to also add to your MATLAB path:
+And if you don't already have the RDATkit scripts installed, get them at

-`xternal/rdatkit/matlab_scripts/`
+and make sure that RDATkit/MATLAB is in your MATLAB path.

 Now run from within MATLAB: